nasa/fprime/docs/UsersGuide/cmake/Migration.md

 name, not the key from the Topology Ai.xml.
 This makes naming cleaner and easier to maintain.
 It is done in the deployment `CMakeLists.txt` with the CMake `project` command.

-In one of the modules added in the Deployment with `add_fprime_subdriectory`, one or more executable should be added with `register_fprime_executable`.
+In one of the modules added in the Deployment with `add_fprime_subdirectory`, one or more executable should be added with `register_fprime_executable`.

 A guide to `CMakeLists.txt` for Deployments is found here: [deployment](deployment.md)